McAuliffe, Youngkin clash over abortion, COVID in 1st debate

 Youngkin captured the GOP nomination in a seven-way convention in May.

+“Do you want tired, old recycled policies from a tired politician?
+Or do you want to embrace someone new, a business leader who knows how to create jobs and get things done?” he said.

-Thursday’s debate was moderated by Susan Page, the Washington bureau chief of USA Today, who assertively pressed both candidates when they avoided questions.
+Thursday’s debate was moderated by Susan Page, the Washington bureau chief of USA Today, who assertively pressed both candidates when they avoided giving direct answers.
 Page was joined by panelists Bob Holsworth, a veteran Virginia political analyst, and Candace Burns, an anchor for TV station WTVR in Richmond.

 Princess Blanding, an activist and educator making a long-shot third-party bid, was not part of the event.